man90es/BDO-REST-API/README.md

 ## Known bugs
 There is a number of bugs that the official BDO website has.
 This collector does not do anything about them for the sake of simplicity, so your apps may need to use the [workarounds](doc/brokenStuff.md).

-## API migration
-There used to be a v0 version that is no longer supported, so if you use it, use the  [migration guide](doc/migrationGuilde.md).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.